I can't log in to Facebook.

 - Ask one of your Facebook friends to look at the About section of your profile and send you the email or mobile phone number listed in the Contact Information section.

-- Try entering every email or mobile number you've owned (one at a time).
-You may have added an email or mobile number to your account and forgotten about it.
+- Try entering each email or mobile phone number you've owned (one at a time).
+You may have added an old email or mobile number to your account and forgotten about it.

-- Enter your username.
-Your username is your personalized Facebook URL: If you don't know your username, ask a friend to go to your profile and send you the username in the URL.
+- Enter your username, if you've created one.
+Your username is your personalized Facebook URL: If you don't know your username, ask a friend to go to your profile and send you the username found in the URL.

 - Try entering variations of your name, just in case you signed up using a nickname.